In this article, you’ll learn…

 And so do the contemporary Olympic athletes, I believe.
 And there’s quite a number of other features that the athletes and SEOs have in common.
 Continue reading

-White Hat SEO I’ve only been in the SEO game for 8 months, but I’m happy I got in when I did.
+I’ve only been in the SEO game for 8 months, but I’m happy I got in when I did.
 That wasn’t always the case though.
 When I started back in November and began reading what SEO was all about I thought to myself, “what a terrible time to get started in this industry”.
 It seemed like someone had just let all the animals out of their cages at the zoo.
 Everyone was complaining about Panda and Penguin, how unfair it was that Google had penalized their site and no one’s SEO strategies were working anymore.
-Continue reading